PoisonousBelief/VANET_truth_discovery_simulation_platform/README.md

 python run.py
 ```

-***Due to the file size limitation, the dataset file in this repertory contain only a part of data.
-The complete dataset file can be download from https://opendata.pku.edu.cn/dataset.xhtml?persistentId=doi:10.18170/DVN/WSXCNM.
-You need to rename the complete dataset file to 'poidata.json' and replace the previous file.***
 ***Note that the names of the boundary files and the city name in the parameters should be written in Chinese, because this field in the dataset is written in Chinese!***